imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 ## Analysis

-Full etails:
+Full details:
 - [Gas cost estimation analysis](./report_stage_iii_assets/final_estimation.html)
 - [Alternative gas cost schedule](./report_stage_iii_assets/gas_schedule_comparison.csv)

-The results for each individual EMV has been scaled and compared with the current gas cost schedule as per our methodology.
+The results for each EMV have been scaled and compared with the current gas cost schedule as per our methodology.

 **Figure 7: Scaled calculated costs in comparison to the nominal gas schedule**